permitio/fga-tradeoffs/README.md

 1. Simple policy configuration with the trade-off of using complex enforcement code
 2. Graph-based policy configuration with the trade-off of data manipulation and extra conditional edges and special nodes
 3. Policy configuration with the trade-off of complex access control rules in the Rego language

+##### Bonus:
-4. Demonstration of a simple solution by Permit.io that solves the problem with a simple policy configuration and enforcement code
+> Demonstration of a simple solution by Permit.io that solves the problem with a simple policy configuration and enforcement code

 Each test is starting by cleaning the data and some policy from the Permit.io environment, then it applies the relevant policy data and runs the test.